raspberrypilearning/disco-dance-floor/en/step_4.md

 **Test** your code by running your project.
 The spotlight should follow the mirror ball.

 ![A short animation showing the spotlight following the mirror ball.](images/step-four-output.gif)

+**Debug** Make sure the 'SpotlightController' script is on the 'Ball' GameObject.
+The 'Ball' controls the position of the spotlight.

 --- /task ---